technomancy/leiningen/README.md

 ## Building

 You don't need to "build" Leiningen per se, but when you're using a checkout you will need to get its dependencies in place.

-In most cases a `lein self-install` will usually get you what you need.
+Using Leiningen 1.x, run `lein deps` in the `leiningen-core` subproject directory.
+Once you do that in most cases a `bin/lein self-install` will usually get you what you need.
 However, this will occasionally fail for very new SNAPSHOT versions since the standalone jar will not have been uploaded yet.

-You can also use Maven, just for variety's sake:

-    $ mvn dependency:copy-dependencies
-    $ mv target/dependency lib

-Symlink `bin/lein` from your checkout into a location on the $PATH.
-The script can figure out when it's being called from inside a checkout and use the checkout rather than the self-install uberjar if necessary.

 ## License